Keaton Henson: Monument and Fragments (2020–2022)

 Henson also provided the music for the 2020 film Supernova directed by Harry Macqueen.
-The soundtrack was released by Lakeshore Records on 29 January 2021.
+The soundtrack was released by city Lakeshore Records on 29 January 2021.

+Keaton's Party Playlist (2022-2023)

+On 17 October 2022, Keaton released a video on his newly made TikTok account asking fans to request songs for him to perform covers of.
+Over the next two months, Keaton would release snippets of the requested covers to his TikTok account, eventually culminating in the release of the album, Keaton's Party Playlist, on 16 December 2022.
+The cover of Taylor Swift's Anti-Hero garnered over 100,000 views on TikTok.

+House Party (2023–present)

+On 9 June 2023, Keaton Henson released his seventh studio album House Party.
+"Envy" was released on 15 February 2023, accompanied by a music video.
+In interviews, Keaton mentioned that the concept of the album is from an alternative timeline in which an alternative Keaton Henson embraces the limelight and pursues fame, abandoning friends and family whilst simultaneously winding up all alone in the process.

+"The Meeting Place" was released on 15 March 2023 accompanied by an animation video; described in reviews and interviews as something on the soundtrack of "10 Things I Hate About You".
+"I'm Not There" was released on 26 April accompanied by a music video.
+On 24 May 2023, "Late To You" was released accompanied by a music video.

 Collaborations

 Henson has appeared on The Flight's EP Hangman, The Staves EP Mexico and with the London electronic group Unkle on several tracks including "Farewell", "Sonata" and "Sick Lullaby" from The Road: Part 1 and "The First Time I Ever Saw Your Face" from The Road: Part II (Lost Highway).
+He has co-writing and vocal credits on Daudi Matsiko's "King of Misery" (from the 2024 album The King of Misery).

 In popular culture

-Henson's music has featured in the BBC Three zombie drama In the Flesh (2013-2014), Derek, Elementary, The Blacklist and in the 2014 film X+Y (known as A Brilliant Young Mind in the US).
-An excerpt from his poetry was quoted in the first episode of STARZ television series “The Gloaming".
-His song "Teach Me" was played in the hit TV show "Greys Anatomy" in Season 9 Episode 19.
+Henson's music has featured in the BBC Three zombie drama In the Flesh (2013–2014), Derek, Elementary, The Blacklist and in the 2014 film X+Y (known as A Brilliant Young Mind in the U.S.).
+An excerpt from his poetry was quoted in the first episode of STARZ television series The Gloaming.
+His song "Teach Me" was played on the TV show Greys Anatomy in season 9, episode 19.